MillieFD/thormotion/README.md

 thormotion = "0.2.0" # Check for the latest version on crates.io
 ```

+### 📖 Documentation

+Thormotion implements the Thorlabs APT communication protocol.
+For full details, please refer to the APT protocol documentation.

 ### 🤝 Contributing

-Axisolotl is an open-source project!
+Thormotion is an open-source project!
 Contributions are welcome, and we are always looking for ways to improve the library.
-If you would like to contribute, check out the list of open issues.
+If you would like to help out, please check the list of open issues.
-If you have an idea for a new feature or would like to report a bug, please open an issue or submit a pull request.
+If you have an idea for a new feature or would like to report a bug, please open a new issue or submit a pull request.
 Please ask questions and discuss features in the issues if anything is unclear.
-Note that all code submissions in pull requests are assumed to agree with the BSD 3-Clause License.
+Note that all code submissions and pull requests are assumed to agree with the BSD 3-Clause License.
 Make sure to read the contributing guidelines before getting started.

 ### 📝 License

 This project is licensed under the BSD 3-Clause License.
-Opening a pull request is assumed to indicate agreement with these terms.
+Opening a pull request indicates agreement with these terms.